 All of these policies cost extra, but you can speak with your insurance company before purchasing policy and ask about these options.
 They are your last resort if the other party has no insurance.

-Remember to consult with San Diego Car Accident Attorney at The Law Offices of Eugene G. Bruno, P.C., as he will help evaluate your case and provide you with as much information as possible, and maybe even helps file a lawsuit against the party responsible, assuming that you are eligible to file one.
+Remember to consult with Kansas City car accident lawyer at Mayer & Rosenberg, P.C. as he will help evaluate your case and provide you with as much information as possible, and maybe even helps file a lawsuit against the party responsible, assuming that you are eligible to file one.